 Renal hypertension occurs when the blood vessels that carry blood to your kidneys become narrow.
 When your kidneys do not receive sufficient blood, they create a hormone as a reaction.
 This hormone production elevates your blood pressure.
 Renal refers to kidneys and hypertension refers to high blood pressure.
 This condition is also known as renal artery stenosis.

-In India, hypertension as well as diabetes contribute to around 40-60% of cases of chronic kidney disease [1].
+In India, hypertension, as well as diabetes, contribute to around 40-60% of cases of chronic kidney disease [1].
 However, renal high BP symptoms are treatable through allopathic drugs or ayurvedic medicines for high BP.
 For instance, pomegranate juice benefits people on dialysis by improving blood pressure [2].
 If not treated, renal hypertension can lead to health conditions like heart attack and stroke [3].

-Additional Read: Know About Idiopathic Intracranial Hypertension
+Additional Read: Idiopathic Intracranial Hypertension

 Atherosclerotic renal artery stenosis is the most common cause of renovascular hypertension [5].
 Atherosclerosis is the hardening or narrowing of arteries due to the formation of plaque in the blood vessels.
 Note that plaque is the build-up of fat, cholesterol, and other fatty substances, which can narrow or block the blood flow through arteries.